Singapore Repertory Theatre: History

 The SRT was founded in 1993.

 On 31 January 2024, the SRT announced its name change to Singapore Theatre Company (STC).
-The decision to change name was due to incompatibility of the name Repertory theatre as the company is not a repertory theatre in nature and that the general public do not know what it is.
+The decision to change name was due to the incompatibility of the name Repertory theatre as the company is not a repertory theatre by nature and that the general public do not know what it is.
 The name change was supported by the National Arts Council of Singapore.

-The name change drew criticisms from the Singaporean theatre community, such as children's theatre company Act 3 Theatrics and multilingual theatre company The Theatre Practice.
+The name change drew criticism from the Singaporean theatre community, such as children's theatre company Act 3 Theatrics and multilingual theatre company The Theatre Practice.
 Criticisms were mainly about the company taking on a name that it seeks to represent itself as the national theatre company while it is not.
 Kripalani, the artistic director of STC, rejected the criticisms as the name change was to remove the words repertory theatre from the company and had no other intentions.

-On 8 February, the company decided to change to another name, yet to be determined, after the community feedback.
-The new name is expected to be revealed before its next performance in August.
-On 31 July, it was announced that STC reverted to its original name of Singapore Repertory Theatre.
+On 8 February 2024, the company announced it would change its name again after the community's feedback.
+The new name was expected to be revealed before its next performance in August 2024.
+On 31 July 2024, it was announced that STC reverted to its original name of Singapore Repertory Theatre.
 Initial critics of the name change applauded the announcement, citing SRT "for listening and taking the feelings of our theatre community to heart" and "was open to the concerns of different voices and had the courage to reverse their decision".

 While reverting to the original name, SRT launched a new signage.